 Bill Bradbury, originally from Chicago, was first elected as Oregon State Representative for Curry/Coos County in 1980.
 Starting in 1985, he served in the State Senate, where he was chosen as Majority Leader and President.
 As a legislator, Bill helped develop the Salmon and Trout Enhancement Program and Oregon Watershed Health Program.
 From 1995 to 1999, Bill directed the non-profit group, For the Sake of the Salmon, working to find common ground for salmon restoration in Oregon, Washington, and California.
 Starting in November 1999, he served as Secretary of State for nine years.
 Bill joined Al Gore’s Climate Change presentation team in 2006 and has given talks to over 250 groups in Oregon.
 Recently Bill has become a nationally recognized leader in the fight against global climate change, serving on the Oregon Sustainability Board (chair) and the Oregon Global Warming Advisory Commission.

 Chris Bratt has been a member of the United Brotherhood of Carpenters for 40 years.
-He currently is a board member of The Applegate Partnership and founder of Thompson Creek Residents for Ecological Education (TREE).
+Since 1980 Chris has been active in community-based projects to improve federal forest management.
+He is a founding board member of The Applegate Partnership and Thompson Creek Residents for Ecological Education (TREE).